Aerospace E‑Commerce Platform

 The homepage redesign and development have been completed.
 We're now focusing on other pages that are more crucial to the user experience in aircraft parts ordering.

-Home page redesign, before
+PDP redesign, before

 Deliverables